 The Company entered into a Factoring, Loan, and Security Agreement (the "Agreement") with a financing company on April 21, 2005, which allows for borrowings of up to \$1,500.
 The Agreement expires on April 21, 2006, and automatically renews annually thereafter.
 All borrowings are secured by outstanding receivables specifically assigned to the financing company.
 Assigned receivables are considered "Approved" or "Non-Approved" by the financing company.
-Advances are made on 80% of Approved receivables assigned and 30% of Non-Approved receivables assigned.
+On January 27, 2006, the terms of the agreement were amended whereas advances are made on 85% of Approved receivables assigned and 50% of Non-Approved receivables assigned.
 Payments on assigned receivables are received directly by the financing company, and applied to outstanding advances.
-All outstanding advances and uncollected assigned receivables are subject to fees and interest charges ranging from 0.65 percent to 2 percent plus prime rate as published by the Wall Street Journal, with a minimum annual fee of \$30.
+All outstanding advances and uncollected assigned receivables are subject to fees and interest charges ranging from 0.55% to 1.5% plus prime rate as published by the Wall Street Journal, with a minimum annual fee of \$30.
 All receivables assigned and advances made are subject to return and recall by the financing company, respectively.
-As such, the advances have been classified as short-term secured borrowings in accordance with FAS 140 "Accounting for Transfer and Servicing of Financial Assets and Extinguishments of Liabilities."
-As of December 31, 2005, the Company has borrowed \$4,449 and repaid \$3,899.
-The total outstanding advance made under the agreement is \$550 as of December 31, 2005, which is presented as short-term debt.
-The weighted average rate of interest for borrowings made under the Agreement was 8.5% for the year ended December 31, 2005.
-The Company has \$950 available for future borrowings under the Agreement as of December 31, 2005, which is presented as short-term debt.
+As such, the advances have been classified as short-term secured borrowings in accordance with SFAS No. 140 "Accounting for Transfer and Servicing of Financial Assets and Extinguishments of Liabilities."
+For the three months ended March 31, 2006, the Company borrowed \$2,995 and repaid \$2,259 under the Agreement.
+For the year ended December 31, 2005, the Company borrowed \$4,449 and repaid \$3,899 under the Agreement.
+The total outstanding advance made under the agreement is \$1,286 and \$550 as of March 31, 2006 and December 31, 2005, which is presented as short-term debt.
+The weighted average rate of interest for borrowings made under the Agreement was 9% for the three months ended March 31, 2006 and 8.5% for the year ended December 31, 2005.
+The Company has \$214 and \$950 available for future borrowings under the Agreement as of March 31, 2006 and December 31, 2005, which is contingent on approval of eligible receivables by the financing company.